-Of all the things you could do to help new customers get started, what should you do?
+Of all the things you could do next, what should you do?

 I’ve been working SaaS teams since 2014.
 I’ve helped teams at companies like Buffer, Codecademy, MURAL, Output, Atlassian, Userlist, Stunning, and Autobooks.
 I’ve shared my work, most recently with audiences of MicroConf, LTVConf, UIBreakfast, Startups for the Rest of Us, and Forget the Funnel.
 I’m also mentoring founders in the TinySeed Accelerator.

 - Ran a coloring company for grownups about a year before that trend took off

 - Ran an internship program and marketing at an ecommerce startup

 - Worked as a PR writer, medical writer, and foodservice advertising copywriter

 - Worked as a writing tutor and trainer of writing tutors

 - Worked at a clothing store, cheese shop, tea room, and Christmas tree farm

 - Considered becoming a professional comedian and took comedy classes at the Upright Citizens Brigade Theater in New York and Second City in Chicago